Gvistic/Firework-Show/README.md

 ## Properties:

+These are the properties that you can set.
+You can also view the default properties for Rocket: (Here)[https://github.com/Gvistic/Rodis-Fireworks/blob/main/src/shared/RodisFireworksModule/Modules/Fireworks/Rocket/Properties.lua]

 | Property  | Type | Description | Example (Rocket Default) |
 | :---: | :---: | ------------- | ------------- |
 | AttachmentAlwaysFacesUp  | `boolean` | The attachment will face straight up to the sky, if you want to angle your fireworks at a different angle set this to false | `AttachmentAlwaysFacesUp = true;` |